Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Oregon's games this season have gone over 56.5 points four of nine times.

-- The two teams combine to score 60.9 points per game, 4.4 more than the total in this contest.
+- The two teams combine to average 60.9 points per game, 4.4 more than the over/under in this contest.

-- This contest's total is 9.4 points greater than the 47.1 these two squads combine to surrender per game this season.
+- This contest's total is 9.4 points more than the 47.1 these two squads combine to allow per game this season.

 - Ducks games this season feature an average total of 56.6 points, a number 0.1 points higher than Saturday's over/under.